MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/openmp-functions.md

 ### Remarks

-That point will remain consistent during program execution, making subsequent comparisons possible.
+That point will remain consistent during program execution, making upcoming comparisons possible.

 For more information, see [3.3.1 omp_get_wtime function](../../../parallel/openmp/3-3-1-omp-get-wtime-function.md).